Skip to main content

 Why Movies on a Books Site?

 Why not?
 While this site is about speculative fiction literature, it would be a shame not to a at least cast a glance over at speculative fiction in other media, whether or not derived from books.
-This page deals with science-fiction and fantasy movies; in time, I may even add a page on television shows.
+This page deals with science-fiction and fantasy movies; I now also have a page on speculative-fiction television shows.

 Return to the page top. ↑